plume-lib/merging/README.md

 * [Java annotations](README-java-annotations.md):  This resolves conflicts in favor of retaining a Java annotation, when the only textual difference is in annotations.
+We are not aware of any real-world examples where this merger makes a mistake.

 * [Java imports](README-java-imports.md):  This handles conflicts in `import` statements, keeping all the necessary imports.
 It also prevents a merge from removing a needed `import` statement, even if the merge would be clean.
 It does nothing if the file's conflicts contain anything other than import statements.
+We are not aware of any real-world examples where this merger makes a mistake.

 * [Version numbers](README-version-numbers.md):  This resolves conflicts in favor of the larger version number.
+We are not aware of any real-world examples where this merger makes a mistake.

 You can enable and disable each feature individually, or enable just one feature.
 These command-line arguments are supported by the merge driver